AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * In **AdGuard for Windows** you will find it inside *Ad Blocker* tab or via the tray menu;
 * In **AdGuard for Mac** it is under *Settings → Advanced → Filtering log*;
 * In **AdGuard for Android** it is a separate item in the side menu, also filtering log for a specific app or website is accessible from the Assistant.
-* In **AdGuard Browser extension** it is accessible from the *Miscellaneous* settings tab or by right-clicking the extension icon.
+* In **AdGuard Browser Extension** it is accessible from the *Miscellaneous* settings tab or by right-clicking the extension icon.
 Only Chromium- and Firefox-based browsers show applied **element hiding rules** (including CSS, ExtCSS) and **JS rules and scriptlets** in their Filtering logs.

 :::note